 If you already hold a valid VUT licence, it keeps its status under the old rules — no community vote needed.
 Only new applications in community buildings require a 3/5 majority vote under the April 2025 LPH amendment.
 Existing licences from before that date are grandfathered.

-In Coín specifically: the municipality is not affected by the Málaga moratorium.
-The Coín ayuntamiento has signed the regional collaboration agreement for VUT enforcement.
-The biggest licensing variable is individual property compliance — many older rural fincas need DAFO checks before short-let licensing.
-Our team coordinates this with a local lawyer and files every N2 declaration in person at the Málaga Junta delegation each February.
+In Coín specifically: the municipality is not affected by the Málaga capital-city saturation cap.
+The Coín ayuntamiento has signed the regional collaboration agreement for VUT enforcement and is open to new registrations.
+The harder paperwork friction here is upstream of the licence itself — Coín\'s rural housing stock includes a large share of older fincas and cortijos with incomplete cadastral status, irregular extensions, or unresolved water-rights questions, which need to be settled (often through the DAFO process) before a VUT can be issued.
+We file every N2 declaration in person at the Málaga Junta delegation each February.

 If your question isn’t here, call or message us directly — we answer honestly whether we’re the right manager for you or not.

-At the discovery call we share what comparables exist — Coín VUT-registered property count is 101 per Junta de Andalucía data, with roughly 627 bed-places between them.
-We're explicit about which figures come from our operational data and which are directional from the broader inland market.
-We don't fabricate numbers; if we don't have specifics for your property type and location, we say so.
+At the discovery call we share what we have on Coín comparables — 101 VUT-registered properties in the municipality per Junta de Andalucía data, with roughly 627 bed-places between them.
+The sample is small enough that we're explicit about which figures are our own operational numbers and which are directional from the broader inland-Andalucía market.
+We don't fabricate.

-Yes — every short-term rental property in Spain must be registered in the NRUA (Número de Registro Único de Alquiler), the national rental register created by Royal Decree 1312/2024.
-Registration has been mandatory since July 2025.
-Without an NRUA number, Airbnb, Booking.com and other platforms now block listings.
-We handle the NRUA registration alongside your VUT licence at onboarding — it's part of the management package, not charged separately.
+Yes — every short-term rental property in Spain must be registered in the NRUA (Número de Registro Único de Alquiler), the national rental register created by Royal Decree 1312/2024, mandatory since July 2025.
+Without an NRUA number, Airbnb, Booking.com and other platforms block listings.
+We register every Coín property in the NRUA alongside the VUT at onboarding — included, not charged separately.

 Owner statements are issued in the first week of each month for the previous month's reservations.
-Each statement breaks out platform commission, cleaning, maintenance, and our management fee separately so you can see exactly where the gross income goes.
+Each statement breaks out platform commission, cleaning, water (which matters on Coín fincas in summer), pool and garden service where applicable, maintenance, and our management fee separately.
 Bank transfers go out the same day the statement is issued.
-Year-end summaries are prepared every January for the Spanish tax year and sent to your gestor or accountant on request.
+Year-end summaries in January for the Spanish tax year.

 Yes — every guest stay in a VUT property must be registered with the Guardia Civil under the SES.HOSPEDAJES system within 24 hours of arrival.
-We handle this for every Glaser-managed property.
-Failure to register guests is one of the most common causes of municipal fines for self-managed properties.
-The system requires guest passport details and stay dates; everything is logged and we keep records for the legal retention period.
+For self-managed Coín fincas where the owner is abroad, this is one of the most common causes of municipal fines.
+We handle SES.HOSPEDAJES for every Glaser-managed property automatically off the check-in form.

-Yes — every VUT property is required to file the Modelo N2 declaration with the Junta de Andalucía each February for the previous year.
-We prepare the filing alongside your monthly statements through the year, so the data is ready when February comes.
-The N2 filing is handled as part of the annual operational cycle.
-For non-Spanish-resident owners, we also flag the Modelo 210 quarterly non-resident income tax requirement and route you to a Spanish gestor if you don't already have one.
+Yes — every VUT property files the Modelo N2 declaration with the Junta de Andalucía each February for the previous year.
+We file in person at the Málaga delegation.
+For non-Spanish-resident owners we also flag the Modelo 210 annual non-resident income tax requirement and route you to a Spanish gestor if you don't already have one — relevant for the many Coín-finca owners who live in the Netherlands, the UK, Belgium or Germany and only visit a few weeks a year.

 Honest Coín rental management starts with an honest number.
-We’ll reply within 24 hours with a realistic estimate — not a sales pitch.
+Tell us where the property sits — casco, campo, urbanisation — and we\'ll reply within 24 hours with a realistic estimate calibrated against actual local comparables, not a coastal-averages spreadsheet.

 We reply in 24h.
 No spam.
 No “sales rep”.
 You reach a senior member of our team directly.